ChrisR2487/Monte-Carlo-Mazes/README.md

   3. We will accept moves that do not allow the cat to reach the mouse and do not introduce a loop for the mouse to get stuck in, even if the move makes it impossible for the mouse to ultimately reach its food.

+Input Format:\
+The input begins with a line containing two space-separated integers, n and w. n specifies the length and width of the maze, and w specifies how many wall removals the Monte Carlo system will propose.

+Then come w lines, each representing a proposed wall to remove, in the following format: r c DIR

+This proposal represents a proposal to remove a wall from the room at row r and column c.
+DIR will be chosen from the set {N,E,W,S}, indicating which wall should be removed.
+N,E,W, and S correspond to the north, east, west, or south wall (respectively).
+North corresponds to the top of the maze, East to the right of the maze, and so on.

+Constraints:\
+2 ≤ n ≤ 10^2
+0 ≤ r, c ≤ n-1

+The Monte-Carlo system will never propose that an outer wall should be removed.
+For example, it would not propose:\
+0 0 N

+The Monte-Carlo system will never propose that the same wall should be removed twice.
+It would not, for example, ask to remove the east wall of room (0,0) twice.
+Similarly, it would not ask to remove the east wall of room (1,1), and then ask to remove the west wall of room (1,2), since this is the same wall.